DexterHuang/CyberCodeOnline/contribution/notes/files/N30N-2-pachinko.md

   up a bit later though."_

-She glanced down towards the end where the single customer was oblivious to anything other than the bells and lights and flippers of the Palace's ancient and only pachinko table.
+She glanced down towards the end where the single customer was oblivious to anything other than the bells and lights and flippers of the _Palace_'s ancient and only pachinko table.
 Kinda cute though.
 Rena was laughing at her:

   _"Rule #1, do not do the clientele"_
   _".. on the pachinko table."_ she chimed in with a grin.
 Rena picked up her stuff and